- What is a stomach ulcer?

-A gastric ulcer, which is also known as peptic or stomach ulcer, is a sore in the mucous membrane that lines the stomach or duodenum, the first segment of the small intestine.
+A stomach ulcer, which is also known as peptic or gastric ulcer, is a sore in the mucous membrane that lines the stomach or duodenum, the first segment of the small intestine.

-The most common symptom is heartburn, which may happen after eating or during the night, this can last several hours.
+The most common symptom is heartburn, which may happen after eating or during the night, and this can last for several hours.

-The symptoms of a gastric ulcer vary from person to person, and in some people they are asymptomatic, this is especially true of small ulcers.
+The symptoms of a gastric ulcer vary from person to person, and in some they are asymptomatic.
+This is especially true of small ulcers.
 Heartburn is considered to be the most common symptom of peptic ulcers, and it can last between a few minutes to several hours, and can affect the person intermittently for several days or weeks.

 Other common symptoms include: